 Located in the old city of Lhasa, Barkhor Street is famous for its pilgrim circuit and lively market.
-With a history of more than 1300 years, the historical site now is the most prosperous shopping street around the Jokhang Temple in Lhasa.
+With a history of more than 1300 years, the historical site now is the most prosperous shopping street around the Jokhang Temple in Lhasa and the most popular bazaar among travelers.
 Barkhor Street is about 1000 meters in circumference.
 In the beginning, there was just a pilgrim circuit, after centuries of development, the ancient street has become a large area of old buildings surrounded the Jokhang Temple.

-In the 7th century, Songtsen Gampo who was the most powerful king of ancient Tibet gave an order to build the Jokhang Temple, around which four palaces was under construction at the same time.
-These palaces once Songtsen Gampo and his concubines lived are the oldest buildings in Barkhor Street.
-After the Jokhang Temple was finished, a great many of pilgrims came and gradually trod a path around the temple.
+In the 7th century, Songtsen Gampo who was the most powerful king of ancient Tibet gave an order to build the Jokhang Temple, around which four palaces were under construction at the same time.
+These palaces where Songtsen Gampo and his concubines lived were the oldest buildings in Barkhor Street.
+After the Jokhang Temple was finished, a great many pilgrims came and gradually trod a path around the temple.
 This is the embryonic form of Barkhor Street.
 About 18 family-owned buildings which provided board and lodging to pilgrims and traders were set up later around the Jokhang Temple.
 The old street had gradually stepped into a new stage.

-A sight not to be missed in Barkhor Street is makye ame which is a two-layer building once the sixth Dalai Lama lived.
-According to legend, this talented romantic poet walked all over Tibet to search for the Supreme Tara.
-One day, he was sitting in a bistro when a beautiful maid opened the curtain of the bistro to look inside, this is the beginning of the moving love story of the legend.
+A highlight that should not be missed in Barkhor Street is Makye Ame, which is a two-layer building and the sixth Dalai Lama ever lived here.
+According to the legend, this talented romantic poet walked all over Tibet to search for the Supreme Tara.
+One day, he was sitting in a bistro when a beautiful maid opened the curtain of the bistro to look inside, this is the beginning of the moving love story.

-Barkhor Street is an epitome of Tibet from ancient time.
+Barkhor Street is an epitome of Tibet from ancient times.
 As one of the most distinctive and attractive blocks in China, the old place is more and more popular for worldwide travelers.